-Following Kirby, Dowman & Griffiths (2007), we assume a language is made up of a set of variables, each of which can exist in a number of different variant forms.
+Rather than using the two-grammar model we used in 'bayes1.py', we assume a language is made up of a set of variables, each of which can exist in a number of different variant forms.
 This is a rather general characterisation that actually applies well to a number of linguistic phenomena.
 For example, we can think of the variables as different syntactic categories, and the variants as word orders.
 Alternatively, the variables could be verb-meanings and the variants different realisations of the past tense, and so on.
 Agents will produce (and learn from) data which simply exemplifies which variant they have for a particular variable (with the possibility of noise on transmission).
 We will group languages into two classes: regular languages (where the same variant is used for all variables) and irregular languages (where more than one variant is used).
+In this respect the model is similar to the two-grammar model - we have two classes of languages - but there are now multiple languages per class.